25: ‘Remembrance of the Daleks’

 A lightweight SFX shoulder and neck section were formed using foam injected into the Imperial Dalek mould.
 The shot on screen is just about brief enough to hide the fact the prop had changed faction and has a hexagon on the front!
 Because the Dalek was supposed to be crushed by a fall of bricks, revealing the creature and machinery inside, no hero parts were to be used.
-Instead, the FX skirt created for Revelation of the Daleks was used.
-This was essentially an unused hero skirt from which two panels were cut away and replaced by lightweight versions that were rigged to fly-off.
+Instead, the unused FX skirt created for Revelation of the Daleks was used.
+The skirt already included mutant remains and two panels that were cut away and replaced by lightweight versions that were rigged to fly-off.
 Unfortunately the trigger didn't work and the panels remained intact, so the mechanics inside were never revealed.
 The skirt would be reused again in studio but with extra Dalek gore added.

 The next location for the Dalek would also hark back to An Unearthly Child.
 St. John's CE Junior and Infant School at Macbeth Street was the double for Coal Hill School.
 Taping commenced on the 9th April and early scenes included the climax to episode two and opening of episode three.
 Imperial Daleks I1, I3 and I4 surrounded Ace.